What Does Proprietary Mean? Software, Licenses & Technology Explained

 Proprietary Software Licenses

 Proprietary software licenses define how software can be used and distributed, ensuring the company maintains control over the software’s code and features.
-A proprietary software license establishes the legal framework supporting this ownership, including copyright laws, contract law, patents, and trade secrets.
+The proprietary adjective is used to describe rights, technology, or methods that are protected by law, such as trademarks, patents, or copyrights, emphasizing the exclusivity and ownership of the software.
+A proprietary software license establishes the legal framework supporting this ownership, including copyright laws, contract law, patents, and trade secrets, and often involves specialized vocabulary unique to proprietary licensing agreements.

 Proprietary software licenses generally fall into two categories: perpetual and subscription licenses.
 These licenses limit users’ ability to inspect, modify, or distribute the software, ensuring vendor control.
 Licensing agreements are typically non-negotiable and include strict terms of use.